What is Lead?

 - Wash hands, children’s bottles, pacifiers, and toys regularly

 - Instruct young ones how to properly wipe, clean shoes and hands after spending time outside

 - Maintain a healthy diet (research shows that a well-balanced diet can help the body reduce its rate of lead absorption)

 While these steps can greatly aid in reducing the risk of harmful exposure, they aren’t guaranteed.
 The US Environmental Protection Agency (EPA) has a helpful lead poisoning home checklist that can help readers determine their risk for exposure and how to determine if lead testing is appropriate.

 You don’t.
 Only a professional should handle the toxic metal, especially its removal since it can involve going into hazardous areas that could be unstable.
 If you know or suspect lead and/ or asbestos in your home or business, call professional asbestos or lead removal company that’s certified for the task.
 They have specialized training and tools that will ensure the toxin is efficiently removed.
 If the hazardous pollutant isn’t adequately taken care of, someone is exposed, develops, and is diagnosed with mesothelioma or other illness, the building owner, manager, or otherwise responsible person could face legal repercussions.

+Wondering if there are other carcinogens to know about?
 Think you’ve been negligently exposed to lead or asbestos and have developed a related illness?
 Visit a doctor, they’ll be able to administer tests and give you an official diagnosis.
 If you want to pursue legal action, you have rights.
 Get a case evaluation to assess the situation and figure out which moves to make next.